thorin29/timelimit-server/docs/api/admin.md

   "websocketClients": 3,
   "counters": {
     "testCounter": 1
+  },
+  "maxValues": {
+    "testMax": 3
   }
 }
 ```

 ## POST /admin/reset-counters

-Use this to reset the counters included in the server status.
+Use this to reset the counters and maxValues included in the server status.

 Although this uses POST, it does not take any request body